 - Throughout the weighing process, it is important to consider the well-being of fish.

 - Scales are used in fishing competitions and retail for recording the weight of fish accurately.

 - You should always consider price, frequency and intention when buying a fishing scale.

 Kern's CH hanging scale comprises of robust waterproof casing and an attachable hook for suspended weighing.
 The hook can be attached under a fish's gill plate for more accurate and secure weighing.
 Ideal for hook weighing large fish such as karp, tuna or salmon.

 The 281 sping balance manufactured by Kern is a portable pocket-sized scale for convenient weighing.
 The 281 is a lightweight alternative to the CH hanging scale and can be used for weighing smaller, more delicate fish by using the small hook attached.

-Adam Equipment's WBZ washdown scale is a robust weighing scale with waterproof casing and a stainless steel weighing pan that is both versatile and easy to clean down after use.
-The WBZ is a trade approved scale and can be used for selling fish by weight commercially.
+Adam Equipment's WBW Washdown Scale is an IP-66 rated weighing scale with waterproof casing and a stainless steel weighing pan that is both versatile and easy to clean down after use.
+The WBW is a trade approved scale and can be used for selling fish by weight commercially.

 CPWplus M weighing scale - Adam Equipment